Healthdirect Free Australian health advice you can count on.

 What is a hair transplant?

-Hair transplantation is a treatment option for men or women concerned about thinning hair or baldness.
+Hair transplantation or replacement surgery is a treatment option for people concerned about thinning hair or baldness.

-Usually you will have a local anaesthetic and sedation.
+You will usually have a local anaesthetic and sedation.
 If the surgery planned for you is complicated, you might be given a general anaesthetic.

 • taking plugs of hair from areas where it continues to grow and inserting them in bald areas